This in-depth guide shows you exactly how to encrypt email, while also taking a look at the best encrypted email services.

 We’d recommend using a good encrypted messaging service if you are really concerned about privacy and data security.
 Most encrypted messaging services do a very good job encrypting data, collect little (or no) metadata, and offer stronger encryption than most email services.

-Conclusion on encrypting email
+Conclusion on encrypting email in 2022

 In this world where the assaults on our privacy grow by the day, it behooves us to take whatever steps we can to defend ourselves.
 One place you can fight back is in your email inbox.
 Unless you want a vast number of entities (from Google AIs to foreign spies) reading your email messages and doing who knows what with the information they find there, you need to encrypt your email.